How strong are the academics at Marist University?

 Honors Programs

-Marist College has an honors program and/or honors college.
+Marist University has an honors program and/or honors college.
 Specifics of these programs vary, but benefits of being in an Honors Program might include priority registration, being part of a tight-knit community, and accessing unique learning opportunities.

 It’s critical to understand a school’s outcomes to understand if your four (or more) years at the school will be worth it.
-Here are some key statistics about the outcomes of students who enroll at Marist College:
+Here are some key statistics about the outcomes of students who enroll at Marist University:

 4-year grad rate